 Bring the Bistro Home

 This particular type of ham is cooked, not smoked, with the fat cap and skin on.
-This process retains the natural moisture, creates a lush texture, and results in clean and rich porky flavor.
+This process retains the natural moisture, creates a lush texture, and results in a clean and rich porky flavor.
 It’s a world away from the smoked hams we are familiar with in America.

 Naturally, we make our ham with Berkshire pork, renowned for its flavor and tenderness, and never use artificial flavors, nitrates, nitrites, or phosphates.
 With pork this good, we don’t need to inject our hams with dubious ingredients to boost their moisture and texture.